prince2004patel/Neural_Network_from_Scratch/README.md

 ### 4. **Optimization Techniques:**
    - `Adam_Optimizer.py`: Explore the Adam optimization algorithm to update weights during training efficiently.
+   - `Dropout.py`: Dropout is a regularization technique used in neural networks to prevent overfitting.

 ### 5. **Bringing It All Together:**
    - `Neural_Network_final.py`: The culmination of the entire process, this script contains a complete implementation of a neural network capable of handling multi-class classification tasks.